< Previous | Contents (GEM) | Contents (DOS+) | Next >

 The File menu offers the following commands:

-No and Cancel – return to the painting session, aborting the New command.
+and – return to the painting session, aborting the command.

 It is advisable to save the image intermittently during a session.
 If a recent version has been saved, any mistakes you make, or a power or computer failure, will not necessitate re-creating the whole painting.